Solar-Powered GPS Trackers vs Battery-Powered

 Recharge Cycles

 Having to manage and charge your tracking device once it has been installed is probably not a huge inconvenience if you are tracking one or two assets a few times a day that don’t venture very far away from your home or office.
-In these applications, a solar-powered device is a great and viable option!
+In these applications, a solar GPS tracker is a great and viable option!

 But no business wants, or may even have the capacity to, coordinate “recharge cycles” across hundreds or even thousands of assets, often located across different worksites, regions, or countries!